ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/openapi-tool.md

 ### Generate client for IDL import

-With a non-Ballerina Interface Definition Language(IDL) import support, you can add openAPI specification to generate the IDL client and define it as a top-level import to your ballerina file in a below way.
+The non-Ballerina Interface Definition Language(IDL) import feature allows you to add an openAPI specification to generate the IDL client and define it as a top-level import in your Ballerina file as follows.

 ```ballerina
 client "./openapi.yaml" as foo;
 ```
-This IDL client import will be simplified the user experience with respect to the using CLI command.
+This IDL client import will simplify the user experience with respect to using the CLI command.

-If you need to add additional details to create your IDL client, use below annotation `@openapi:ClientConfig` with field attributes.
+If you need to add additional details to create your IDL client, use the `@openapi:ClientConfig` annotation below with field attributes.
-All of these fields are optional.
+>**Info:** All of these fields are optional.

 ```ballerina
 @openapi:ClientConfig {